$\bar\partial$ Sobolev-type inequality and an improved $L^2$-estimate of $\bar\partial$ on bounded strictly pseudoconvex domains: The proof of Theorem

 \end{proof} Now we give the proof of Theorem \ref{thm:sobolev inequality}.
+Similar to the above, we always choose $F$ as in Lemma \ref{lem:normal vector}.
 We assume $n=1,$ the general case is similar (we only need to replace Cauchy's Integral Formula by Bochner-Martinelli Formula), and its proof is given in Appendix \ref{appendix}.
 Let us recall Cauchy's Integral Formula.
 For any $z\in \Omega,$ we have

 for all $f\in C^1(\Omega)\cap C^0(\overline{\Omega})$ such that $\frac{\partial f}{\partial\bar{z}}$ has a continuous continuation to $\overline\Omega$ (for those who are not familiar with such a general version, please see \cite[Theorem 1.9.1]{Henkin} or \cite[Theorem 3.1]{Ada} for a proof).
 It is clear that